-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 The Employer will endeavour to arrange the paid holidays to be divided equitably among the employees in the Home.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 The Employer will endeavour to arrange for paid holidays to be divided equitably among the employees in the Home in accordance with the restrictions in 12.07 above. - 12.09 An employee may accumulate no more than five (5) lieu holiday days per calendar year, which may be taken at their request concurrently or individually or added to their vacation.
+Employees may request carry over of a maximum of two (2) lieu days into the next calendar year.
+Such request will not be unreasonably denied.